evdama/is-it-check/README.md

 // - Useful for runtime checks such as e.g. validating data from external sources.
-// - We do this in addition to static type-checking with Typescript. const clientIPAddress = getClientIP() // from your hosting platform, nodejs, etc.
+// - We do this in addition to static type-checking with Typescript during compiletime. const clientIPAddress = getClientIP() // from your hosting platform, nodejs, etc.

 if (ipv4(clientIPAddress)) {